 Ergonomic Utensil Grip

 This product was designed for a person with Pitt-Hopkin's Syndrome, of which there are only 500 reported cases worldwide.
-This utensil grip enables her to feed herself using regular eating utensils, which had previously been impossible.
+These utensil grips enable her to feed herself using regular eating utensils, which had previously been impossible.
 The final model was printed using Taulman3D's "Guidel!ne," which is an FDA approved material.

 Centrifuge for Novo Nordisk

 This 2ft diameter centrifuge is a 13-piece part produced for Novo Nordisk.
 It is used as a training model in the process of insulin production.

 These components are used in pharmaceutical applications and are produced in a variety of flexible, transparent, and FDA approved materials.